buildcom/selenium-assessment/README.md

 # build-selenium-test
-Test Assessment for Build.com Automation Engineers
+Test Automation Assessment

 Basic Requirements:
+* Create your own personal GitHub repository, if you do not have one already.
-* Clone this repository to your local machine.
+* Clone this repository to your local machine or your own personal GitHub repository.
-* Complete the unimplemented @Tests in BuildTest.java to the best of your abilities while using Java and Selenium.
-If you can't complete each @Test, that is OK, just show us what you can do.
+* Complete the unimplemented @Tests in FergTest.java to the best of your abilities, using Java and Selenium WebDriver.
+* We have completed first @Test as an example.
+You only need to complete remaining 4, following format of our example.
 * Correctly use Page Objects and AssertJ to the best of your abilities.
+Use of correct assertions in every @Test is requried.
+* Read comments carefully in FergTest.java to complete the TODO sections.
-* Make sure the code compiles without issue when running "mvn test", and that all tests pass.
+* Make sure the code compiles without issue when running "mvn test" and/or from your favorite IDE, and that all tests pass.
 * Upload completed assessment to your own repository and share the link to your repository so we can review your code.
+Our system does not accept emials with java files or zip files containing java files.
+* Do not try to push your code to our repository, you will not be able to.

-Bonus points:
+Bonus points (be impressive):
 * Make the tests work with multiple browsers (Firefox, Safari, etc.)

-More bonus points (be impressive):
-* Make the tests work with Appium: using Safari on iOS and/or Chrome on Android.

-Notes:
-* Ignore/skip CAPTCHA page (if encountered), submit code as if it does not exist or wait for user to complete it.
-* Take your time.